 Growing conditions vary with precipitation levels.
 Heavy rains have improved soil moisture levels in the Atlanta, Chicago, Minneapolis, Kansas City, and Dallas Districts, though there are isolated reports of hail and flood damage.
 However, recent rains were too late to aid the development of the winter wheat crop and actually delayed the harvest in the Kansas City and Dallas Districts, leading to expectations for below-average yields.
 Persistent drought in the San Francisco District is prompting some producers to curb new planting to conserve water for permanent crops.

-Prepared by the Federal Reserve Bank of Richmond and based on information collected through April 7, the Beige Book summarizes comments received from businesses and other outside contacts.
+Prepared by the Federal Reserve Bank of Kansas City and based on information collected through July 7, the Beige Book summarizes comments received from businesses and other outside contacts.

 The following is a Fed region-by-region summary of farm sector economic conditions, starting in the Mid-Atlantic and moving west:

 Richmond – Replanting of crops due to extended winter weather has been completed and wheat harvesting is finished up in the Carolinas.
 Overall, fertilizer prices remain steady, while agricultural chemical prices and crop seed prices have increased slightly.
 Some agribusiness owners report lower commodity prices compared to last year.
 However, a sod company report higher prices as planting and harvesting increased due to high demand and low inventory.
 Cotton prices have stabilized.